USS Pampanito Clinometer Replication Project 2011

 Since Pampanito became a museum in 1981 we have searched for real instruments to replace the simulator parts.
 We successfully found real submarine depth gauges (also incredibly rare), but not the clinometers.
 For about twenty years, every time we met I was greeted by one of our submarine veteran and museum board members with the question, "When are we going to find the bubbles?"
 It became a running joke, but with Neil Chaiten's passing we decided to create the replicas.

 We began with research on the correct type and mounting.
 This started by completing an index to scanned microfilm of drawings from 1943 and 1949.
 The index allow us to find drawings of some of the parts.
 Having two versions of the same drawing was important because neither copy was fully legible, only with both could we piece together a mostly complete drawing.
 It continued with locating photos from other surviving museum submarines, measuring the holes and paint patterns on the Pampanito gauge boards, and eventually finding two photos with the clinometers in the background at the dive station on Pampanito from WW II.
 After photo-enhancement the WW II photos where very interesting because they showed that the gauges where moved from the original location, they are positioned differently than the drawings and other museum submarines and have significantly modified form.
 The good news was that the photos matched the hole pattern on the gauge board.
+After the project completed we found a third photo from the war that confirmed our design.
 We also found the foundation for the heel indicator (side to side motion) that was original to Pampanito, but had been removed earlier in the museum period.
 Once we had coherent best guesses for the design, we created our first CAD drawings.

 The research continued to source the parts we knew we could not make ourselves.
 We had three of the six needed glass indicator tubes that were recovered from surface ships in the Susuin Bay Reserve Fleet (mothballed ships).
 We then found the last manufacturer of these tubes in the USA.
 Reiker Instruments started building inclinometers in 1917 when they figure out that sealing the alcohol filled glass tubes within a vacuum prevented explosions (a very big deal to the glass blower).
 They also explained to us that the red dye was added to the alcohol to discourage the sailors from trying to drink it.
 Although the new tubes were slightly thinner than the WW II tubes they are created with the same methods and the same materials.
 We located a sign engraver in Minnesota that was willing to work with us to create the laminated phenolic scales, and hand hole covers when local vendors did not have the patience to draw the intricate scales.